 Are you wondering is three million dollars enough to retire comfortably?
 The quick answer is yes.
 With three million dollars, you should be able to retire comfortably if you retire in your 60s.
-However, depending on your cost of living and number of dependents, you can retire with three million dollars at a younger age if you wish.

 In fact, I “retired” in 2012 at the age of 34 with a net worth of three million dollars.
 At the time, my three million dollars was generating roughly $80,000 a year in passive income.

 Thanks to a bull market, my passive income and net worth have grown commensurately.
 I put retired in quotes because I now spend about 20 hours a week on Financial Samurai, which I consider work.
 And Financial Samurai generates a healthy amount of supplemental retirement income.

 In the past, the above average person would shoot to have one million dollars before retirement.
 Being a millionaire is every retiree's dream.
 Today, $3 million is the new $1 million, largely due to inflation.

 Further, due to the global pandemic, interest rates have collapsed.
 The Federal Reserve has slashed its Fed Funds Rate (FFR) to 0% – 0.25% to help stimulate the economy.
 Although interest rates are now heading up, it still takes a lot more capital to generate the same amount of risk-adjusted income.